 Deadline to Submit: March 15th, 2023 at 11:59pm

 An abstract of your research or creative activity should be submitted using the registration site.
-Your abstract will be included in the Symposium program and will provide the reader with information about your research or creative activity.
+Your abstract will be included on the Symposium website and will provide the reader with information about your research or creative activity.
 The abstract should be a concise and clear paragraph about the main ideas of your presentation.
 It should be a maximum of 300 words, not including title, authors, and affiliations.
 Avoid jargon and explain your project as clearly as possible for a non-specialist reader.
-Faculty sponsors should review and approve the abstract prior to submission.
-Please see the calendar link for dates for abstract writing workshops.
+Faculty mentors should review and approve the abstract prior to submission.
+Please see the calendar of events for abstract writing workshop dates.